Lindell says Twitter ban won't stop his campaign to claim election fraud

 "They froze me out.
 Everyone thought it was still up, but I couldn't like or do anything," Lindell said.
-"They really had already banned me without the public knowing.
-I don't want Jack Dorsey tweeting for me."
+"They really had already banned me without the public knowing."

-A Twitter spokesman told the Associated Press early Tuesday that it suspended Lindell's account due to "repeated violations" of its civic integrity policy.
-The policy was implemented last September and is targeted at fighting disinformation.
+A Twitter spokesman told the Associated Press it suspended Lindell's account due to "repeated violations" of its civic integrity policy.
+The policy was implemented in September and is targeted at fighting disinformation.

+Following the storming of the U.S. Capitol earlier this month, Twitter has banned over 70,000 accounts for sharing misinformation or inciting violence.
+Trump, who had urged on the mob, was among them.

+The company's actions have intensified a debate over the role of social media companies in the nation's discourse.
+Democrats are beginning to coalesce around the idea of more regulations aimed at data privacy, hate speech, disinformation and antitrust issues.
+Republicans have complained for several years their views are disproportionately suppressed on the tech platforms.

+Tuesday afternoon, MyPillow's official Twitter account promoted an evening appearance by Lindell on Fox News conservative commentator Tucker Carlson's show, promising an "exclusive regarding cancel culture."

-It's unclear what specific tweets by Lindell led to the company's decision.
-Twitter did not immediately respond to a request from the Star Tribune for more information.
+It's unclear what specific tweets on Lindell's account led Twitter to ban him.
+The company did not respond to a request from the Star Tribune for more information.

-Lindell said he was able to tweet Monday a blog post that portrayed him in a positive light, written by the executive director of Lindell Recovery Network, an addiction recovery organization Lindell started.
+Lindell said after weeks of being unable to control his account, he was able to tweet Monday a blog post that portrayed him in a positive light, written by the executive director of Lindell Recovery Network, an addiction recovery organization Lindell started.

 In his efforts to challenge the election results, Lindell blamed the technology used to tally votes, specifically voting machines from Dominion Voting Systems.